RenardJacobis/CSE-4202-2019-2020-Block-Chain-Voting-Application-for-Guyana/README.md

 # Instructions for running this project

-## Step 1: Install the Different External Depedencies
+## Step 1: Install the Different External Dependencies
 - Install node.js which can be found at https://nodejs.org/en/
 - Install truffle by going to the terminal and typing "npm install -g truffle@v4.1.14"
     - Truffle allows us to build smart contracts and deploy them to the block chain.
 - Install Ganache which can be downloaded at https://www.trufflesuite.com/ganache
-    - Ganache is an in memory block chain that will be used to test out the application.
+    - Ganache is an in-memory block chain that will be used to test out the application.
 - Install the "metamask" extension in google chrome which can be found at https://chrome.google.com/webstore/search/metamask
     - Ensure that metamask is enabled after installing it in chrome.